-7. Keep a thermometer on hand.
-Safe temps for food meats, as follows
+- 7. Keep a thermometer on hand.
+Safe cooking temperatures for meats, as follows

 The most common mistake in food storage during an event is not having proper space to cool and prep food.
 Several days before the cookout, remove all unnecessary foods from the fridge and freezer, clean and prep coolers and buy ice on the morning of the barbecue.